apache/mesos/docs/mesos-c++-style-guide.md

 ## Comments
 * End each sentence within a comment with a punctuation mark (please note that we generally prefer periods); this applies to incomplete sentences as well.
-* At most 70 characters per line in comments.
 * For trailing comments, leave one space.

 ## Breaks